openedx/edx-documentation/en_us/video/source/video_uploads.rst

   file.

 * **Imported** files were imported into Studio along with the other assets of a previously exported course.
-Imported files are often already included in course components, and they are ready for learners to view in the LMS.
+To determine whether processing is complete for a file with a status of **Imported**, refer to the status of the same file on the **Video Uploads page of the original course.

+  As a best practice, wait until as many of the video files uploaded for a course are in the **Ready** status as possible before you export.

 * **Failed** files did not complete processing successfully.
 Verify that you can play your original .mp4 or .mov file and that it meets the other